lawun330/Basic_git_commands/README.md

 # Basic_git_commands
+It includes two files.
-This is some basic and useful git commands documentation.
+* One contains some basic and useful git commands documentation.
+* One contains basic knowledge about version control.